beyondessential/tamanu-source-dbt/models/tamanu/src__assets.md

 {% docs table__assets %}
-Table of assets used in tamanu.
+Table of assets used in the tamanu app ui and patient letters.
 {% enddocs %}

 {% docs assets__id %}